 He isn’t a level 1 cranky.
 You update your strategy to cope with a level 2 cranky.
 You try to establish a good communication with him.
 You hold a meeting to clear the air, show your respect, get feedback from him on the issues he is annoyed.
 Of course the issues would be tiny, unimportant, maybe non-existent.
 Although at first this approach seems working soon you will discover that Jeff the Cranky is talking nonstop.
 You waved the white flag but it provoked him.
 He feels he is in charge now.
 Jeff the Cranky is level 3.

 Peace negotiations may not work

 Now, you are officially in war with Jeff.
 There is no turning back from this point, either you crash him (harder than you think) or you put him out of action.
-To crash him, you complain to his superiors about him with undeniable proof (email records, meeting notes, bringing his colleagues as witness).
-If It works he back off.
+To crash him, you complain to his superiors about him with undeniable proof (email records, meeting notes, bringing his colleagues as witnesses).
+If It works he backs off.
 If this does not work, or you certainly sure that it won’t work, then you move to plan b.
-You try to show everybody how baseless his claims are in every occasion for a long time.
-At the end, he sees that nobody care him, so he retreat to his corner and wait for next prey.
+You try to show everybody how baseless his claims are in every occasion.
+At the end, he sees that nobody cares him, so he retreats to his corner and waits for his next prey.